 Create your own path and take a break from the technology.

-8. Practice daily intentions to relieve stress at work
+8. Practice daily intentions to relieve workplace stress

 The art of practicing daily intentions can be a powerful way of managing and reducing stress at work.